Madsen-Madsen/Language-Switcher/README.md

 ## Structure

 - `index.html`: The main HTML file that contains the user interface.
+- `styles.css`: The CSS file for styling the buttons.
 - `script.js`: The JavaScript that enables the language switching.
 - `README.md`: This file, explaining the usage and setup.